Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 In a dual-band (2.4GHz + 5GHz) broadcaster, the 5GHz band gets all the channels above (#1, #2).
 It'll also get #3 if the broadcaster supports DFS.

-In a traditional Tri-band broadcaster (2.4GHz + 5GHz + 5GHz), the first 5GHz band (5GHz-1) will get the lower channels (#1), and the 2nd 5GHz band (5GHz-2) gets the upper channels (#2).
+In a traditional tri-band broadcaster (2.4GHz + 5GHz + 5GHz), the first 5GHz band (5GHz-1) will get the lower channels (#1), and the 2nd 5GHz band (5GHz-2) gets the upper channels (#2).

 • The good: While the total width of the 5GHz spectrum remains the same, we can use two portions of this band simultaneously, theoretically doubling its real-world bandwidth.

 • The bad: Each portion (5GHz-1 or 5GHz-2) has fewer channel-forming options, making it harder for them to use the 80MHz or 160MHz channel widths required for high bandwidth.
-Physically, the channel-width options are now more limited than when the entire 5GHz spectrum is used as a single band.
+Physically, the channel-width options are now more limited than when the entire 5GHz spectrum is utilized as a single band.

-3. By nature, with the current allowed broadcasting power, the 6GHz frequency has just about two-thirds of the 5GHz's effective range and object penetration -- it's not ideal in homes with lots of walls.
-To improve this, Wi-Fi 7 has the AFC feature that allows for additional broadcasting power to compensate.
-Wi-Fi 7 also has the MLO feature, allowing combining multiple bands into a single link, which will work well for wireless mesh backhauling.
+3. By nature, with the current allowed broadcasting power, the 6GHz frequency has just about two-thirds of the 5GHz's effective range and much weaker object penetrationโ€”it's not ideal in homes with lots of walls.

-As you can imagine, due to the unfinished stage of Wi-Fi 7, the real-world usage of Deco BE95 (or any 6GHz+6GHz Wi-Fi 7 broadcaster) is more complicated than its Tri-band counterpart.
-For right now, we don't know how the 6GHz really works in the BE95.
+As you can imagine, the real-world usage of Deco BE95 (or any 6GHz+6GHz Wi-Fi 7 broadcaster) is more complicated than its tri-band counterpart.
+In my experience, the availability of its second 6GHz bandโ€”the 6GHz-2โ€”changed from non-existent to elusive.

 But before we get there, keep in mind that the Deco BE95, despite all the things I mentioned above, is a familiar mesh system.